atharva1996/webchatapp/README.md

 # webchatapp

-#A simple we based Chat Apllication using PHP, AJAX and JQUERY
+A simple web based Chat Apllication using PHP, AJAX and JQUERY